Humaira-Kousar/humaira.github.io/_pages/about.md

 <img src="/images/Humaira2.jpg" width="200" style="float: right; margin-left: 20px; margin-bottom: 20px; border-radius: 8px;">

-I am a Final Year Ph.D. candidate in the School of Electrical Engineering at the Korea Advanced Institute of Science and Technology (KAIST), South Korea.
+I am a Final Year Ph.D. candidate in the [School of Electrical Engineering at the Korea Advanced Institute of Science and Technology (KAIST)](https://www.kaist.ac.kr/en/), South Korea.
 Advised by Prof. Jaekyun Moon , my research bridges Active Learning and Distributed Machine Learning.
 I am also interested in assisting others on their path in the world of Machine Learning and academia.

 Beyond the lab, I am passionate about community leadership and mentorship.
-I have served as the Vice President of the Pakistan Student Association (PSA) at KAIST and as an International Student Mentor.
+I have served as the Vice President of the Pakistan Student Association (PSA) at KAIST and as an International Student Mentor at universities.

 When I am not working on my dissertation, you can usually find me sharing my life experiences, hitting the slopes to snowboard, or practicing new languages.